berkeley-scf/tutorial-dask-future/python-dask.md

 time.time() - t0
 ```

-Let's process the 500 GB of Wikipedia log data.
+Let's process the 500 GB of Wikipedia log data on Savio.
+(Note that
-(Doing this on SCF causes 'unresponsive event loop'.
-Parallel I/O not good?)
+when I tried this on the SCF I had some errors that might be related
+to the SCF not being set up for fast parallel I/O.

 ```
 import os